Bee Sting Treatment

 Listed below are a number of potential bee sting treatments that you could try in the event of being stung.

-The first thing to remember is that prevention is better than cure: leave foraging bees, as well as hives and nests well alone and allow the bees to go about their business in peace.
-Don’t flap and try to keep calm, as bees seem to sense panic, and this may provoke a stinging incident.
+Please note, most bees rarely sting, unless they are provoked or feel threatened, and prevention is better than cure: leave foraging bees, hives and nests well alone and allow the bees to go about their business in peace.
+Keep calm, to avoid provoking a stinging incident.

 But what if you are stung by a bee?